How can you help?

 - All values are tiny, constant size, less than 100 bytes

-- Efficiently updatable (including update of the Merkle Root or similar)
+- Efficiently updatable (including update of the Merkle Root)

 - Reasonably efficiently provable